smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Subscription Buttons/index.md

 @![android,javaSE,javaEE]
 ### Subscribe with a Listener
 Once you have subscribed to the button, the listener will be called when the button has been selected.
-If there is an error subscribing to the subscribe button it will be returned in the `error` parameter.
+If there is an error subscribing to the button the error message will be returned in the `error` parameter.

 ```java
 sdlManager.getScreenManager().addButtonListener(ButtonName.PLAY_PAUSE, new OnButtonListener() {